-Refusing to be constrained by the stereotypical label of CTO, Dean brings a unique approach to leveraging technology towards business value and entrepreneurship.
-His expertise ranges from a strong foundation in computer science to experience as a technology executive in diverse industries including education, healthcare, finance, and legal services.
-A staunch advocate of using technology to spearhead innovation, he was instrumental in the launching of information systems that streamlined matter management and litigation financing for one of the premier innovators of legal services in the U.S. southeast.
-Dean currently serves as CTO at Nextlaw Labs, a subsidiary of Dentons, where he is responsible for overseeing the development and expansion of all of the company’s legal technology products and spearheads technology due diligence during investment considerations.
+Refusing to be constrained by the stereotypical label of CTO, Dean leverages technology towards business value and entrepreneurship.
+He couples his foundation in computer science with his experience as a technology executive in diverse industries that include: education, healthcare, finance, and legal services to drive execution of complex products and services for FoundationLab clients.
+Prior to Foundationlab, Dean served as CTO at Nextlaw Labs, a subsidiary of Dentons, where he was responsible for overseeing the development and expansion of all of the company’s legal technology products and spearheaded technology due diligence during investment considerations.

 Dennis Kennedy is an information technology lawyer and legal technology author well-known for promoting innovation and the use of technology in the practice of law.
 He currently focuses on legal technology, innovation, speaking, writing, and coaching and is an adjunct professor in the LegalRnD program at Michigan State University College of Law.
 Dennis is a Fellow of the College of Law Practice Management and recently finished a term of three years as chair of the board of the American Bar Association’s Legal Technology Resource Center.
 Dennis retired as Senior Counsel for the Digital Payments & Labs group at Mastercard in 2017.